-Observation(s) and Ratings Recommendations Management Responses Progress Report March 2024 Resourcing 5.1.2 Business Continuity Observations/Findings The Shire has developed and implemented a Business Continuity Plan and a Business Systems Disaster Plan.
+Observation(s) and Ratings Recommendations Management Responses Progress Report March 2024 Resourcing Observations/Findings The Shire has developed and implemented a Business Continuity Plan and a Business Systems Disaster Plan.
 Both are comprehensive documents, and there is evidence that both have been reviewed at least annually.
 Good practice with Business Continuity Plans is to undertake an annual test of the Plan.
 There does not appear to be a process to evaluate the Business Continuity Plans or evidence of any testing.
-Causes Both Plans are relatively new (June 21 and September 20 respectively), and testing has not been identified as a necessity.
-Potential Impact: Missing information/ steps within the Plans may not be identified or changed circumstances considered.
-This could result in the Plans being ineffective during an event.
-The benefits of familiarisation/ training of staff afforded by the testing process are not realised.
-Inherent Risk Rating: Medium It is recommended that: 1.
-The Shire implements an annual testing regime for both the Business Continuity Plan and the Business Systems Disaster Plan.
+Causes The Shire implements an annual testing regime for both the Business Continuity Plan and the Business Systems Disaster Plan.
 Testing should be documented, and any lessons learned incorporated into the next iteration.
-Residual Risk Rating: Low Management Response: The Shire Executive Management Team will allocate a project lead and schedule an appropriate day in the Corporate Calendar to evaluate each plan.
+Management Response: The Shire Executive Management Team will allocate a project lead and schedule an appropriate day in the Corporate Calendar to evaluate each plan.
 Responsibility: Director Community and Corporate Implementation Date: 2022-23.
 Management Update: Testing of the Business Continuity Plan is now scheduled for the second quarter of 2024 (April to June).
 Completion: Second quarter of 2024.
 Devolved Responsible Officer(s): Strategic Governance and Risk Coordinator, WHS Advisor (currently recruiting for this position, hence delay of this activity), Manager Organisational Development & Manager Business Systems.
 To date, no additional resourcing requirements have been identified.
 However, resourcing linked to additional staff hours is a possibility and will be costed through the planning for the exercise.
 Any associated costs will be reported in the next quarterly progress report to the committee.